gravitational/careers/challenges/product/challenge-1.md

 - Explain the business and technical value of the proposed solution.

 Here is an example command-line tool `wg` that will let users sign in with SSO.
-After a succesful login users get a WireGuard key registered in the provisioned WireGuard newtork.
+After a successful login users get a WireGuard key registered in the provisioned WireGuard network.

 ```
 $ wg login